yangjici/GalvanizeDSI/week5/assessment.md

 we would get about the same result

-14. n_estimator dictates the number of trees used to serially predict on the error of previous tree, learning rate refers to the weight on the learning function of each tree, in adaboost as the number of n_estimator increases, the learning rate
+14. n_estimator dictates the number of trees used to serially predict on the error of previous tree, learning rate refers to the weight on the learning function of each tree.

 15. Tuning max_features and sub_sample to having each tree focus on a part of the features or part of the samples